SHASHIKUMARM100/pipeline/README.md

 # pipeline
 Multibranch Pipeline
-echo "Hello This is dev branch"
+\n echo "Hello This is dev branch"